Ultra high frequency: Antennas

 The length of an antenna is related to the length of the radio waves used.
 Due to the short wavelengths, UHF antennas are conveniently stubby and short; at UHF frequencies a quarter-wave monopole, the most common omnidirectional antenna is between 2.5 and 25 cm long.
 UHF wavelengths are short enough that efficient transmitting antennas are small enough to mount on handheld and mobile devices, so these frequencies are used for two-way land mobile radio systems, such as walkie-talkies, two-way radios in vehicles, and for portable wireless devices; cordless phones and cell phones.
 Omnidirectional UHF antennas used on mobile devices are usually short whips, sleeve dipoles, rubber ducky antennas or the planar inverted F antenna (PIFA) used in cellphones.
 Higher gain omnidirectional UHF antennas can be made of collinear arrays of dipoles and are used for mobile base stations and cellular base station antennas.

 The short wavelengths also allow high gain antennas to be conveniently small.
 High gain antennas for point-to-point communication links and UHF television reception are usually Yagi, log periodic, corner reflectors, or reflective array antennas.
 At the top end of the band, slot antennas and parabolic dishes become practical.
 For satellite communication, helical and turnstile antennas are used since satellites typically employ circular polarization which is not sensitive to the relative orientation of the transmitting and receiving antennas.
 For television broadcasting specialized vertical radiators that are mostly modifications of the slot antenna or reflective array antenna are used: the slotted cylinder, zig-zag, and panel antennas.

 Applications

-UHF television broadcasting fulfilled the demand for additional over-the-air television channels in urban areas.
-Today, much of the bandwidth has been reallocated to land mobile radio system, trunked radio and mobile telephone use.
-UHF channels are still used for digital television.
+UHF television broadcasting channels are used for digital television, although much of the former bandwidth has been reallocated to land mobile radio system, trunked radio and mobile telephone use.

 Since at UHF frequencies transmitting antennas are small enough to install on portable devices, the UHF spectrum is used worldwide for land mobile radio systems, two-way radios used for voice communication for commercial, industrial, public safety, and military purposes.
 Examples of personal radio services are GMRS, PMR446, and UHF CB.
-Some wireless computer networks use UHF frequencies.
-The widely adopted GSM and UMTS cellular networks use UHF cellular frequencies.

-Major telecommunications providers have deployed voice and data cellular networks in VHF/UHF range.
-This allows mobile phones and mobile computing devices to be connected to the public switched telephone network and the Internet.
-Satellite phones also use this frequency in the L band and S band.

-UHF radars are said to be effective at tracking stealth fighters, if not stealth bombers.